 What is Crete Known for?

 It really depends on who you are asking.
-But Crete might be most famous for the gigantic Samaria gorge, a great and beautiful hike, which I will tell you about in a Section about things to do if you visit Crete.
+But Crete might be most famous for the gigantic Samaria gorge, a great and beautiful hike, which I will describe below in a section about things to do if you visit Crete.

 But if we go back in time, Crete contains the ruins of an ancient Minoan site or city that was devastated by a volcanic eruption.
 A fascinating story about a civilization that was destroyed about 3500 years ago.